-Render Network is a blockchain protocol to democratise access to resources needed for content rendering, predominantly video cards (GPUs).
-It acts as a bridge, connecting those in need of GPU computing power with those who possess it.
-Let’s delve into what RENDER is and how it functions.
+Render Network is a protocol that leverages blockchain technology to democratise access to resources, particularly graphics processing units (GPUs), for content rendering and AI image creation.
+It is a kind of bridge that connects those who need GPU computing power with those who have it.
+Here’s what RENDER is and how it works.

 What is Render (RENDER), and how did it originate?

 The Render Network project was founded in 2017 by Jules Urbach, then CEO of OTOY, a company specialising in rendering and computer graphics.
-This solution was born from an idea as ambitious as it was potentially revolutionary: leveraging blockchain technology to transform graphics rendering.
+This solution stems from an ambitious, potentially revolutionary idea: using blockchain technology to transform graphics rendering.

 How does Render Network operate?

-Understanding the essence of Render Network, we can now focus on its technical functioning.
-The process begins with creators uploading their designs to the network, along with the required data and specifications.
-These designs, once rendered, result in high-resolution images or videos.
+Now that we understand what the Render Network is, we can focus on its technical implementation.
+The process begins directly with the creators, who upload their projects to the network along with the required data and specifications.
+Once rendered, these will take the form of high-resolution images or 3D videos.

 The RENDER token and the rendering economy

-RENDER is an ERC-20 token developed on the Ethereum blockchain, primarily used to access the platform’s decentralised rendering service.
-This service is categorised into different tiers based on the quality and speed of service GPU owners offer.
-Currently, only Tier 2 and 3, known as ‘Priority’ and ‘Economy,’ are operational.
-Tier 1, which involves work by ‘Trusted Partners,’ is yet to be launched.
-After selecting a tier and uploading their project, creators pay in RENDER tokens and await completion.
+RENDER is a token built on the Solana blockchain and is primarily used to access the platform’s decentralised rendering service.
+This is divided into tiers based on the quality and speed of the service provided by graphics card (GPU) owners.
+Currently, only Tier 2 and Tier 3 are available, nicknamed ‘Priority’ and ‘Economy’ respectively.
+Tier 1, on the other hand, where the work will be carried out by ‘Trusted Partners’, has yet to be released.
+After selecting one of these types and uploading the project to the platform, the creator pays in RENDER tokens and waits for completion.

 Reward System and Governance

-The network’s governance mechanism, accessible via the RENDER token, follows a standard decision-making structure.
-RENDER holders can submit improvement proposals, known as Render Network Proposals (RNPs).
-These proposals undergo two rounds of user voting and a team review before implementation.
+Render Network also operates under governance mechanisms accessible only via the RENDER token.
+In this case, the decision-making structure is fairly standard: RENDER holders can publish their improvement proposals.
+Render Network Proposals (RNPs) must receive two user votes and a team review before implementation.

 Roadmap and migration to Solana